 Oxley Wild Rivers National Park, Walcha

 Cascading a dizzying 220m over dramatic slate cliffs into the valley below, Wollomombi Falls is the highest waterfall in NSW.
-When it’s been raining, you’ll be soaked with the refreshing spray as you stand on the viewing platform.
-Wollomombi is just one of the spectacular sights in Oxley Wild Rivers National Parks, a 30-minute drive from Armidale, with rugged mountains, deep chasms, roaring rivers and breathtaking vistas at every turn.
+When it has been raining, you’ll be soaked with the refreshing spray as you stand on the viewing platform.
+Wollomombi is just one of the spectacular sights in Oxley Wild Rivers National Parks, a 30-minute drive from Armidale in the New England region of the state, with rugged mountains, deep chasms, roaring rivers and breathtaking vistas at every turn.

 Warrumbungle National Park, Coonabarabran